 The official blog of the Lung Institute.

 For people who have chronic obstructive pulmonary disease (COPD), emphysema or another chronic lung disease, living their lives can seem nearly impossible.
 Someone living with COPD and emphysema faces many challenges on a daily basis.
 Because COPD and other chronic lung diseases cause fatigue, shortness of breath and persistent coughing, many people find it difficult to enjoy their favorite activities.
 In fact, many people have trouble performing daily tasks like showering, dressing, cooking and cleaning.
 While COPD, emphysema and other chronic lung diseases are progressive and will worsen over time, there are treatment options available.
 Traditional COPD treatments typically include medications, steroids, inhalers and oxygen therapy.
-Another COPD treatment is stem cell therapy.
-Stem cell therapy works to promote healing from within the lungs, potentially improving quality of life.
+Another COPD treatment is cellular therapy.
+Cellular therapy works to promote healing from within the lungs, potentially improving quality of life.
 Our patient Penny K. shares her story with us about living with COPD and what she did to feel better.

 How did Penny handle living with COPD?

 COPD causes people to have difficulty breathing to the point that even daily tasks like walking from one room to another leaves them breathless.
 In order to manage symptoms at home, many patients have to modify their homes to make it easier to get around.
 Penny’s experience living with COPD was no different.